jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Generate image captions

 In cognitive science, selective attention illustrates how we restricts our attention to particular objects in the surroundings.
 It helps us focus, so we can tune out irrelevant information and concentrate on what really matters.
 We can apply this attention mechanism in solving many deep learning problems.
-For example, we want to generate a caption for the picture below.
-Naturally, we pay attention to the closest man that walking towards us.
+For example, we focus on different areas of the image when generating different parts of a caption.
+In the image below, we first pay attention to the closest man that walking towards us.
 We continue exploring the details or shift attentions according to the questions that we want to answer.
 Eventually we may generate a caption like: "A man holding a couple plastic containers is walking down an intersection towards me."
 Selective attention demonstrates objects or pixels are not treated equally.
 Attention in deep learning localizes the information we need in making predictions.
-The right side of the picture below demonstrates how our attention may change when generate different part of the caption.
+The picture below demonstrates the relationship between the attention area and the words we generate.

 <div class="imgcap">
 <img src="/assets/att/attention.jpg" style="border:none;;">
 </div>

-To generate an image caption, we start the caption with a "start" token and generate (predict) one word at a time.
-We predict the next word in the caption based on the last predicted word and the image:
+To generate an image caption with deep learning, we start the caption with a "start" token and generate (predict) one word at a time.
+We predict the next caption's word based on the last predicted word and the image:

 $$
 \text{next word} = f(image, \text{last word})